tjdevries/vim-vertex/README.md

 ## Testing

-Attempting to write tests with Vader
+Attempting to write tests with Vader.
+I am working on making sure it works well on Travis as well (this is my first project using it).